zek-c/Chromebook-VM-new/README.md

-# Copy and paste this line in the terminal:
+# Copy and paste this line in the terminal (you can use any linux image i think, ie: archlinux):
 ```
 docker pull ubuntu latest
 ```